Antony37/musi/Readme.md

-# Egroid
+# Wave

-Egroid is an open source Discord.py bot.
+Wave is an Music Discord.py bot.

 ------------------------------------------------------------------------------------------------------------------------------------------